fajieyuan/WSDM2019-nextitnet/README.md

 1 )you can run nextitrec.py (python nextitrec.py) directly, which includes training and testing

 2 )you can also run nextitrec_generate.py, which is only for predicting/generating.
-But you need check whether your model variables have been saved when you run nextitrec.py.
+But you need make sure whether your model variables have been saved when you run nextitrec.py.

 3 )MostPop.py is a baseline based on item popularity